IBM 5250: Historical origins

 The 5250 data stream definition has been refined over time to include GUI elements such as pop-up windowing, check and option boxes, mouse handling, and pull-down menus.
 The IBM 3180 added support for seven colors - pink, red, blue, yellow, green, white, and turquoise.
 A protocol called the IBM 5250 Data Stream interpreted field attributes such as blinking, non-display, high intensity, reverse image, underline, and column separators and was used in combination to create colors.
 Normal text was presented as green on a 3180 color terminal, but high intensity became white.
 Column separators became yellow.
 Blinking became red.
 Underlined text was presented as blue.
 High intensity blinking became pink.
 High intensity column separators became turquoise.

 The term "5250" now refers to the data stream itself.
-Few physical 5250 terminals with their bulky twinax cables still exist, although they are occasionally still used to provide a "connection of last resort," hard-wired to the host computer.
+No physical 5250 terminals with their bulky twinax cables still exist, although they were occasionally still used to provide a "connection of last resort," hard-wired to the host computer.
 Today, it is more common to use PC or web-based terminal emulation packages that can interpret and display 5250 data streams.